Published on May 19th, 2012 | by Matthew Gammond1

 Cue all manner of fecal matter being thrust into the big whirly thing.
 Once that team enters the tower all hell breaks loose and what follows is a deliciously orchestrated symphony of violence and bloodshed the like of which I haven’t seen for many a year.

 The setting functions as a melting pot; all the ingredients are thrown in for a variety of action scenes that, for want of a less clichéd phrase, will have the viewers on the edge of their seats.
 The close walls and dark corridors provide a perfect place to stage a dramatic and intense gunfight or, better yet, a full blown martial arts showdown.

 Speaking of which, our hero is joined by Jaka (Joe Taslim), Wahyu (Pierre Gruno) and Budi (Verdi Solaiman) as well as the several nameless ‘fodder’ characters.
 All have their moments but the crowning glory must be handed to Rama.
-Iko Uwais is a wonderful actor and skilled fighter, with his character getting more on-screen fight time than just about anyone else.
+Iko Uwais is a wonderful actor and skilled fighter, with his character getting more on-screen fight time than anyone else.
 Often heavily outnumbered, the way he cuts down wave after wave of thugs is breathtaking, conveying both his skills as a warrior and as a choreographer as it was he and Yayan Ruhian that concocted all of the fight scenes.
 Every single one is a festival of fist-pounding, bone-crunching, machete-wielding madness that seemingly has no end or limits.